Christmas Pageant | Dec. 24, 10 a.m.

 Center for Volunteer Care Giving

-If you cannot attend, do not worry!
+If you could attend, do not worry!

 You can use the link below to make your contributions until Dec.
-9.
+7.

 Example Giving Page